HAWAII PACKING LIST FOR HIKERS & OUTDOOR ENTHUSIASTS

 The lightweight, breathable Prana Revere Tanktop was built for active outdoors vacations.
 It wicks moisture, dries quickly and resists odor.
 Even when I got sweaty in the humidity, this Prana tank didn’t stick to my skin or feel clingy.

-If you’re not a fan of tank tops or want more sun coverage Kim, BFT’s Community Manager, swears by the Prana Foundation Short-Sleeve v-neck shirt.
+If you’re not a fan of tank tops or want more sun coverage Kim, BFT’s former Community Manager, swears by the Prana Foundation Short-Sleeve v-neck shirt.
 It’s lightweight and great as a travel t-shirt that can survive the trail or a casual dinner out.

 Patagonia Houdini (Favorite Color: Strait Blue)

 The Patagonia Houdini is hands-down the best lightweight (3.3 oz) windbreaker I’ve tried.
 It’s also water-resistant which is great for Hawaii.
 It rains a lot on Kauai, but every rain storm we encountered was a warm one, so a traditional Gortex rain jacket would have left me a hot sweaty mess.
 Instead, this Patagonia Houdini provided a little extra protection when it started to drizzle.
 I also wore it during our doors-off helicopter ride where we encountered some pretty strong winds.
 It was the perfect extra layer, and for how little it room it takes up, it’s kind of a no-brainer.

 Confession…I get a lot of questions about my favorite sunhat…turns out I actually got it at a gas station in Escalante, Utah.
 If you are looking for something similar that has a wide brim and can protect your face and neck from the sun, this Pistil Luka Hat has a similar style.

 Shoes for Hawaii are almost as important as your clothing!
 Since the weather and terrain can change drastically from day to day it’s important to have sturdy footwear for exploring the trails & beaches.